oqurum/TheReader/README.md

 PRE-ALPHA Program.

-Lots of `.unwrap()`s which need to be removed.

 My intention will be to make it [Plex](https://plex.tv) for Books.

 TODO:
  - Utilize sqlite transactions for multi table changes.
- - Remove redundant functions.
-I started making this without a plan so there WILL be redundant things.
  - Implement database migrations
- - More `TODO`s in comments throughout the code

 # Running/Building